VSCodeVim/Vim/README.md

 Adds two useful text-objects:

-- `ae` which represents the entire content of a buffer
+- `ae` which represents the entire content of a buffer.
 - `ie` which represents the entire content of a buffer without the leading and trailing spaces.

 Usage examples:

 - `dae` - delete the whole buffer content.
-- `yie` - will yank the buffer content except leading and trailing blank lines
+- `yie` - will yank the buffer content except leading and trailing blank lines.
 - `gUae` - transform the whole buffer to uppercase.

 ## 🎩 VSCodeVim tricks!